Ragini-Tiwari/Atm-banking-system-using-C/README.md

-Simple ATM Banking System Using C:
+#Simple ATM Banking System Using C:

 This is a simple ATM (Automated Teller Machine) program written in C. It allows users to perform basic banking transactions such as withdrawal, deposit, and balance inquiry after entering their PIN.

+---

 Features
 PIN Verification: Users need to enter their PIN to access the ATM functionalities.